SBRG/bigg_models/README.md

 King ZA, Lu JS, Dräger A, Miller PC, Federowicz S, Lerman JA, Ebrahim A, Palsson BO, and Lewis NE.
 (2015).
 BiGG Models: A platform for integrating, standardizing, and sharing genome-scale models.
 Nucl Acids Res. doi:[10.1093/nar/gkv1049](https://doi.org/10.1093/nar/gkv1049).

 This repository includes the web server and front-end for BiGG Models.
 The database is managed by [COBRAdb](https://github.com/sbrg/cobradb).
+You can see our plans for new BiGG Models features in the [Development Roadmap](https://github.com/SBRG/bigg_models/wiki/Development-roadmap).

 Installation
 ============